neilbrown/edlib/DOC/Developer/06-rendering.md

   from the end of the display, a positive number is counted forward from the start.
 A line number of zero is the centre of the display.

-- "Move-CursorXY" does not adjust the display, but moved the point as close as possible to the x,y position passed in the message.
+- "Move-CursorXY" does not adjust the display, but moves the point as close as possible to the x,y position passed in the message.
-  The num1 argument will report if the message is due to a mouse click (1) or release (2) or motion (3).
-If it was "release" then "render-lines" will check if the attribute "active-tag" appears in the markup for that location.
-If it does then a message is sent to the stack with a key formed from "Activate:" followed by the value of "active-tag".  "mark" will be a mark at the location, "str1" will be the tag, and "str2" will be all attributes active at that location.
+  The str1 argument can indicate that a context-dependant action, if any,  could be performed.
+If the content at the target location has a tag named "action-" followed by the value in str1, then the value of that tag is used as a command name and is sent to the focus with all attributes at that location passed as "str1".  "mark" will be the location that the cursor is about to move to, and "mark2" will be the mark that will be moved.

 - "Move-Line" moves the cursor (point) forward or backward some number of lines based on the num1 argument.  "render-lines" attempts to keep